mode/mode_python_sql/README.md

 # Steps to use this script:

 1. In Mode, generate API token (under Settings -> Your Name -> API Tokens).
-2. Add the token and password values to the python.properties file.
+2. Add the token and password values to the mode.yml file.
 3. Run this script using:
     `python demo.py -org={{organization_username}} -reporttoken={{report_token}}`